microsoft/SLG-Business-Applications/demos/Copilot-Studio-Advanced-Analytics/readme.md

 Observing the `conversationtranscript` record, you'll see that the actual *telemetry* from the Copilot's conversation is stored as an semi-structured JSON-encoded string in the `conversationtranscript`'s `content` property!

 This `content` property is what contains most of the valuable telemetry we can leverage to learn more about our copilot's interactions with users!
-You can see an example of this `content` property, parsed as a JSON object, in the [content.json](./examples/content.json) file in the `/examples` folder.
+You can see an examples of this `content` property, parsed as a JSON object, in the [content folder](./examples/content/) file in the `/examples` folder.